Women’s Amateur Masters 2019

 Fred Ridley, Chairman of Augusta National Golf Club and the Masters Tournament, announced last week that the establishment of the Augusta National Women’s Amateur Championship will be held annually the week prior to the Masters and will culminate with the final round taking place at Augusta National.

 “Bobby Jones and Clifford Roberts left behind a legacy of always trying to contribute meaningfully to the game of golf,” Ridley said.
-“The Augusta National Women’s Amateur Championship embodies that principle, and we believe this event will have a significant and lasting impact on the future of the women’s game.
-Our hope and expectation is that this event will further energize those who already love the sport and inspire others through the dream of competing at Augusta National.”
+“The Augusta National Women’s Amateur Championship embodies that principle, and we believe this event will have a significant and lasting impact on the future of the women’s game.”

 The 54-hole, stroke play tournament will feature an international field of 72 players.
 Invitees will be determined by awarding winners of other recognized championships and using the Women’s World Amateur Golf Ranking.